 Furthermore, she tells us that the revival which led her joining the church took place following the death of her son, Alvin.
 Alvin died Nov.
 19, 1823, and following that painful loss she reports that, “about this time there was a great revival in religion and the whole neighborhood was very much aroused to the subject and we among the rest, flocked to the meeting house to see if there was a word of comfort for us that might relieve our over-charged feelings” (p.
 55-56).

-She adds that although her husband would only attend the first meetings, he had no objection to her or the children "going or becoming church members."
-There is plenty of additional evidence that the revival Lucy Smith refers to did occur during the winter of 1824-25.
+She adds that although her husband would only attend the first meetings, he had no objection to her or the children “going or becoming church members.”
+There is plenty of additional evidence that the revival referred to by Lucy Smith did occur during the winter of 1824-25.
 It was reported in at least a dozen newspapers and religious periodicals.
 The church records show outstanding increases due to the reception of new converts.
 The Baptist church received 94, the Presbyterian 99, while the Methodist work grew by 208.
-No such revival bringing in "great multitudes" occurred in 1820.
+No such revival bringing in “great multitudes” occurred in 1820.

 It is clear that the revival Joseph Smith, Jr. described did not occur in 1820, but in 1824.
 Joseph Smith arbitrarily moved that revival back four years to 1820 and made it fit a First Vision story that neither his mother nor other close associates had heard of in those early days.
 The historical facts completely discredit Joseph Smith’s First Vision story.
 (For further details, see “Dialogue: A Journal of Mormon Thought” Spring 1969, pp. 59-100.)